On Deformations of Hyperbolic Varities: Introduction

-In Section \ref{sec:connected} we apply the methods of \cite{Har66} modified to our setting to obtain Theorem \ref{thm:connected} that says that $\hyps$ is connected.
-In particular, we show that every subscheme of $\pp^n$ hyperbolic with respect to $E$ can be deformed into a tight fan of linear subspaces hyperbolic with respect to $E$ such that every fiber of the deformation over a closed point is a subscheme hyperbolic with respect to $E$.
+In Section \ref{sec:connected} we apply the methods of \cite{Har66} to show that every subscheme of $\pp^n$ hyperbolic with respect to $E$ can be deformed into a tight fan of linear subspaces hyperbolic with respect to $E$ such that every fiber of the deformation over a closed point is a subscheme hyperbolic with respect to $E$.
+In particular, the set of hyperbolic subschemes in $H(\R)$ is connected (Theorem \ref{thm:connected}).

 Section \ref{sec:smoothing} starts with describing a class of first-order deformations satisfying a certain positivity condition.
 We call those deformations \textit{strict hyperbolic deformations}.
-Let $X \subseteq \pp^n$ be a subscheme hyperbolic with respect to $E$ and assume that there exists a strict hyperbolic deformation $\varphi$.
-Let $x \in \hyps$ be the point corresponding to $X$ and let us assume that the Hilbert scheme is smooth at $x$.
+Let $X \subset \pp^n$ be a subscheme hyperbolic with respect to $E$ and assume that there exists a strict hyperbolic deformation $\varphi$.
+Let $x \in H(\R)$ be the point corresponding to $X$ and let us assume that the Hilbert scheme is smooth at $x$.
 Then $\varphi$ corresponds to a tangent direction to the Hilbert scheme at $x$ and there exists a curve tangent to $\varphi$ that deforms $X$ to a smooth subscheme that is hyperbolic with respect to $E$.
 This method provides new examples of smooth hyperbolic varieties.